 - 13. From 2013-2017, IRENA will focus its efforts on delivering its mandate as outlined in its founding Statute through leadership along three key pillars.
-These pillars, all equally important, for IRENA to serve as a: - Global voice for renewable energy and technologies; - Renewable energy advisory resource for countries; - Network hub of country, regional and global programs.
+These pillars, all equally important, for IRENA to become an authoritative global voice for renewable energy by serving as a: - Centre of excellence for renewable energy; - Renewable energy advisory resource for countries; - Network hub of country, regional and global programs.

-A. Global voice for renewable energy and technologies
+A. Centre of excellence for renewable energy

-14. IRENA's objective is to become the authoritative global voice for renewable energy and technology, while providing a strong and consistent case for renewable energy as well as a comprehensive information base for effective decision making.
+14. IRENA's objective is to become centre of excellence for renewable energy, while providing a strong and consistent case for renewable energy as well as a comprehensive information base for effective decision making. that is ambitious, creative, and original in being renewable energy resource for effective decision making.